KissKissBankBank/kitten/README.md

 @import 'kitten';
 ```

-Include the component your want to use on your application:
+Include the component your want to use in your application:
 ```sass
 @include k-MyComponent;
 ```

 ## Development

-Check out the [style guide documentation](../../wiki/Style-guide) to start creating a new component!
+Check out the [style guide documentation](../../wiki/Style-guide) to start creating new components!